The Phantom of the Opera (1986 musical): Original West End Production

-In March 2012, a new production directed by Laurence Connor began a UK and Ireland tour to commemorate the 25th anniversary of the show, beginning at the Theatre Royal Plymouth and travelled to Manchester, Bristol, Dublin, Leeds, Edinburgh, Milton Keynes, Cardiff, and Southampton.
-John Owen-Jones and Earl Carpenter alternated as the Phantom, with Katie Hall as Christine and Simon Bailey as Raoul.
-The 30th anniversary was on 10 October 2016 with a special appearance of the original cast during the curtain call.

-In November 2019, the co-producers of Phantom, Mackintosh and Lloyd Webber's Really Useful Group (RUG), announced that the show would again tour the UK and Ireland, but this time with a return to the original production rather than the 2012 production.
-Although this announcement stated that the tour would be an "exact replica" of the musical on Broadway and in the West End, alterations were made to the set design in order to make the tour "lighter".
-These included a scaling down of the production's false proscenium, with the centrepiece Angel statue designed by Maria Björnson removed.
-Performances of this latest 2020 tour, together with the original London production at Her Majesty's Theatre, were both suspended from 16 March 2020 as a result of the COVID-19 pandemic.
-In May 2020, Mackintosh and RUG announced the premature closure of the tour as a result.

-The following month, it was announced that an extended closure of the original London production would be required to refurbish the sets and the theatre.
+The production suspended performances on 16 March 2020, due to the shutdown of theatres resulting from the COVID-19 pandemic.
+The following month, it was announced that an "extended closure" would be required to refurbish the sets and the theatre.
 In July 2020, social media outlets posted photographs of the sets, props, and costumes being loaded out from Her Majesty's Theatre.
-As Mackintosh had only recently closed the original 1985 London production of Les Misérables in order to replace it with a newer production that had previously toured the UK, speculation mounted that the original production of Phantom was to be overhauled or replaced entirely.
+As Mackintosh had only recently closed the original 1985 London production of Les Misérables in order to replace it with a newer staging that had previously toured the UK, speculation mounted that the original production of The Phantom of the Opera was to be overhauled or replaced entirely.
 Confirmation of this speculation was given on 28 July 2020, when Mackintosh announced that he and Lloyd Webber had decided to "permanently close" the original London production after a 33-year run, but that the two were "determined" for the musical to return to the West End.